-I can’t deny that 2017 has had it’s ups and downs.
-It was started with me finally achieving my goal of sub-three hour marathon and a marathon win.
+I can’t deny that 2017 has had its ups and downs.
+It was started with me finally achieving my goal of a sub-three-hour marathon and a marathon win.
 I then shifted my focus toward training for and racing the Gorge Waterfalls 100k.
 I got hurt a month before but I raced anyway and did well.
-In the spring months we moved to our new home in CDA Idaho.
-There was many long days getting our house ready for the rest of our family to move up but it was fun.
+In the spring months, we moved to our new home in CDA Idaho.
+There were many long days getting our house ready for the rest of our family to move up but it was fun.
 I was mostly recovered from my Spring injury when I found my legs again in the fall.
 I decided to run the Hayden marathon this October and had a performance that I didn’t think I was capable of.
 I got a job doing what I love at Fleet Feet and continually enjoy working with the community.
 It has been a great place but I miss good friends back in California.
 I have a few big races planned this year which can see my full 2018 race calendar at the top of the page.
 I have other goals or resolutions for the New Year.
 I would like to share some of them with you.

-Polar bear plunge: I think this might be a one and done but I will be making the leap on the first in to the cold waters of lake CDA.
+Polar bear plunge: I think this might be a one and done but I will be making the leap on the first into the cold waters of Lake CDA.

 Read: One of my favorite things to do was read books.
 My favorite was biographies of missionaries.
-But lately I have found it hard to sit down and finish a full book.
+But lately, I have found it hard to sit down and finish a full book.

 Be published: I have a side passion for writing.
-I like to write short articles and If I get some good ones written I would love to send them in to as many outdoor/running magazines.
+I like to write short articles and If I get some good ones written I would love to send them to as many outdoor/running magazines.

 Become a coach: It is no secret I love working with others and this has been a dream of mine for a long time.
 I would like to make it happen this year.

 Live in Sunshine, run in darkness: No matter what is happening I hope to always be there to give hope and inspiration.
 Committed to being the best that I can be means wasting no time when things get tough.
 Long nights and hard work here I come.

 This is some words to live by as I go into the Year.